Decoding the Surgical Scene: A Scoping Review of Scene Graphs in Surgery: Methodology

 \subsection{Data Charting (Extraction)}

 A data charting form was designed to capture key information relevant to the scoping review's objectives and research questions.
 The form was developed iteratively and piloted on a small subset of included studies.
-The extracted data items included: Author(s), Year, Publication Title, Surgical Domain, Scene Graph Type (using the taxonomy from Section~\ref{sec:taxonomy}), Core Construction Method(s), Data Modalities Used, Dataset(s) Used, Key Contributions, and reported Limitations.
+Data extraction was performed by one reviewer (A.H.) and subsequently verified by a second reviewer (K.H.) to ensure accuracy.
+In cases where a study addressed multiple tasks (e.g., both triplet recognition and workflow analysis), the primary application was determined based on the task receiving the most extensive experimental validation.
+The extracted data items included: Author(s), Year, Publication Title, Surgical Domain, Scene Graph Type (using the taxonomy from Section~\ref{sec:taxonomy}), Core Construction Method(s), Data Modalities Used, Dataset(s) Used, Key Contributions, Quantitative Lift, and reported Limitations.